nirae/rainfall/bonus2/walkthrough.md

 	0xb7e6b060  system
 	0xb7f49550  svcerr_systemerr

-The address of "system" is "0xb7e6b060"
+The address of the function system is 0xb7e6b060

 We can do it properly with "exit" instead of junk in the ret address